 “We got my son on a technicality and that’s what making cakes is all about, legally getting your son done with a loop hole."

-For his daughter's third birthday last year, Hamish met her request to make a cake resembling her favourite toy, 'sheepy'.
+For his daughter's third birthday, Hamish met Rudy's request to make a cake resembling her favourite toy, 'sheepy'.

 "I was all set to make her a unicorn cake that pooped out glittery little (chocolate) turds.
 Then I learnt a harsh lesson in client/agency dynamics as she last minute changed the brief," he said.

-While Hamish has baked epic cakes for his son's birthday for years, this was the first time he'd baked one of his marvelous creations for Rudy.
+While Hamish has baked epic cakes for his son's birthday for years, this was the first time he'd baked one of his marvellous creations for Rudy.

-While this year Sonny received a very fun Pikachu cake, last year, Hamish made Sonny a 'Cave Of Wonders' cake from Aladdin featuring glowing eyes and a glowing mouth.
+While last year Sonny received a very fun Pikachu cake, the year before Hamish made him a 'Cave Of Wonders' cake from Aladdin featuring glowing eyes and a glowing mouth.

 "This year it’s a classic, the Cave Of Wonders from Aladdin, you know, the cave he goes into to get the lamp (you know).
 The mouth glows.
 The eyes glow.
 Sonny has asked this faithfully be recreated," Hamish said.